Uminosachi/inpaint-anything/README.md

 * Click on the `Run Cleaner` button (**Please note that it may take some time to download the model for the first time**).
 * Cleaner process is performed using [Lama Cleaner](https://github.com/Sanster/lama-cleaner).

+### Mask only Tab

+* Gives ability to just save mask without any other processing, so it's then possible to use the mask in other graphic applications.

 ![UI image](images/inpaint_anything_ui_image_1.png)

 ## Auto-saving images